My dog eats grass. Is that normal? Now, that’s a good question.

 A lack of dietary fiber

-Another reason why your dog eats grass is because they lacking the necessary vitamins and nutrients in their daily diet especially fiber hence the grass eating.
+Another reason why your dog eats grass is that they lacking the necessary vitamins and nutrients in their daily diet especially fiber hence the grass eating.

 A sign of boredom